tarof429/stuckathome/golang/README.md

 }
 ```

 Alternatively, `fmt.Scanf` and `fmt.Scanln` can be used to read input into variables.
+To use the Scanf functions, pass in the address of the variable you want to be populated with a value.

 ```go
 var (